Prepare Your Home For Sale

 Preparing your home to be as presentable as possible is an important role you can play to ensure your home sells quickly and for the highest possible price.
 RE/MAX Michael Cowling And Associates Realty is pleased to provide you with this Fit To Sell package to help you best prepare your home for sale.

-The Fit To Sell featuring Carla Woolnough—a renowned designer and home staging expert—will provide you helpful tips to prepare very room of your home to look its best.
+The Fit To Sell featuring Carla Woolnough—a renowned designer and home staging expert—will provide you helpful tips to prepare every room of your home to look its best.

 Your exterior says a lot about how your home is maintained both inside and out.
 When buyers see an attractive exterior they will be eager to stop and excited to view the interior as well.